Tips & advice: is dog daycare right for my pet?

 Amid the sea of hardship and suffering brought on by the pandemic, there was at least one small upside to lift our spirits: all that time stuck at home gave us plenty of opportunities to play with our pets!
 Over the past few years, many pet parents found themselves with more time for long walks with their dogs and marathon games of fetch.
 And as the months of isolation dragged on, even people who’d never cared for a pet before made room in their hearts and homes for a new pet, helping to empty local shelters in record numbers.

-However, as the world slowly begins to return to ’normal,’ a new study from M/A/R/C® Research reveals that many of these first-time pet parents may be facing new challenges.
+However, as the world slowly began to return to ’normal,’ a new study from M/A/R/C® Research revealed that many of these first-time pet parents may face new challenges.
 Nearly 60% of the first-time dog owners surveyed said that they are considering re-homing their dogs once the pandemic ends.